Unique interdisciplinary postgraduate training at the interface of dentistry and medicine

 Dental Oncology Rotation

-Site: UCSF Oral Medicine Clinical Center
+Site: Sol Silverman Oral Medicine Clinic

 Faculty: Oral Medicine and General Practice Residency (GPR) faculty

-This rotation takes place at the Oral Medicine Clinical Center where residents rotate alongside GPR faculty and residents and oral medicine specialists on pre-radiation and post-radiation consults.
+This rotation takes place at the Sol Silverman Oral Medicine Clinic where residents rotate alongside GPR faculty and residents and oral medicine specialists on pre-radiation and post-radiation consults.
 Residents shadow the specialists as they evaluate oncology patients before and after they undergo head and neck radiation therapy.
 Residents treat and manage the dental and oral side effects and sequele of cancer therapy such as mouth sores, thrush and dry mouth.
 Residents gain knowledge in diagnosis and management of these conditions and the developmental side effects of cancer therapy.
 Residents also learn to manage and coordinate treatment between the different disciplines involved in treatment of cancer patients.

 Autoimmune Dermatology Rotation